 wsgi.py

 about the project-wide settings.
-The files in this project-wide folder are have the following purposes:
+The files in this project-wide folder have the following purposes:

-this is a Python script that is use to run commands to administer your
+manage.py this is a Python script that is used to run commands to administer your

 loading, database connections and other global variables for your project in this file.
 When you